Thomas 35: Design

-The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and two aft cabins with a single berths.
-The galley is located on the port side at the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a sink.
+The boat can sleep eight, with a double "V"-berth in the bow cabin, two straight settee berths and two additional upper pilot berths in the main cabin, and two aft cabins with a single berths.
+The head is located just aft of the bow cabin on the port side and includes a shower.
+An L-shaped galley is to port of the companionway ladder, and is equipped with a two-burner stove, an ice box and a sink.
 A navigation station is opposite the galley, on the starboard side.
-The head is located just aft of the bow cabin on the port side and includes a shower.
 Cabin headroom is 74 in.

-For sailing downwind the design may be equipped with a symmetrical spinnaker.